 Here are some of my favorite foods that are in season right now, so stock up and enjoy!

-Cantaloupe.
 This fresh summer food is a must-have for fruit salads, or even eaten cut in half with a scoop of protein-rich cottage cheese in the middle!
-Cantaloupe is a great source of beta-carotene which is important for healthy eyes, as well as vitamin C. The good news is that cantaloupe has a low calorie count per serving, but you should be aware of its link to food-borne disease – precut cantaloupe was in the news recently linked to a salmonella outbreak, so check the local news to be on the safe side when buying…
+Cantaloupe is a great source of beta-carotene which is important for healthy eyes, as well as vitamin C. The good news is that cantaloupe has a low calorie count per serving, so add this to your list!Corn.

 Let's get fitter, together - inside and out,

 Fresh arugula, lentils and sliced beets are combined with fresh herbs and rich toasted walnuts and creamy goat cheese for a sweet, flavorful and hearty meal.

 4 cups arugula (or baby spinach or any preferred salad greens)

 1 1/2 cups cooked lentils (or quinoa or any variety beans)